[ REVIEW ]

 So when Micca stroked our curiosity by stating, “The cable uses a 1mm single strand low-loss plastic fiber in a 5mm cable jacket.
 With only 0.14db/M attenuation, this cable not only outperforms many glass optic fiber cables, but is much more durable and less susceptible to damage due to bending,” we had to hear this to believe it.

 Maybe we’re wishful thinkers.
-Direct comparisons aren’t always fair fights, and so we avoid them, but Micca’s taunts demand a matchup.
+Direct comparisons aren’t always fair fights, and so we avoid them, but Micca’s taunts all but demand a matchup.
 Micca established its competition for us by promising the durability of plastic and the performance of glass.

 It’s a premium build, $50 of no questions here, but its sonics were no match, sounding dull, dry, and throttled.
 It was no different with a digital cable box, Macbook Pro, or the previous and current generations of Apple’s Airport Express.
 However, the news item is the gap between retail prices more than matches the difference in performance.
 Take $50 away from $80 and what’s left is not worth $30 in savings.